 - Alert a second member of staff so two members of staff are present when intimate care is taking place - Escort the child to the designated toilet area - Collect equipment and spare clothes - Ensure they are wearing PPE (gloves, disposable apron) - Encourage the pupil to undertake as much of the process for themselves as possible: including wiping and cleaning intimate areas, dressing and undressing. - Pupil to wash their hands thoroughly - Soiled or wet clothing to be sealed in a double bag to be sent home at the end of the day.
-Pants which are particularly soiled or wet are disposed of in a clinical waste bin. - Gloves, aprons and wipes are disposed of hygienically and safely by placing them in the clinical waste bin. - Area to be cleaned by attending staff member or cleaner - Adult to wash their hands thoroughly - Records to be updated with details of care given and signed by both members of staff - If a child requires bathing, the parents or carers will be phoned and asked to collect the child.
+Pants which are particularly soiled or wet are disposed of in a clinical waste bin. - Gloves, aprons and wipes to be disposed of hygienically and safely, and heavily soiled items to be placed in the sanitary bin. - Area to be cleaned by attending staff member or cleaner - Adult to wash their hands thoroughly - Records to be updated with details of care given and signed by both members of staff - If a child requires bathing, the parents or carers will be phoned and asked to collect the child.